Estonian Centre Party: History

 In the parliamentary elections of March 1995, the Centre Party was placed third with 14.2% of votes and 16 seats.
-It entered the coalition, Edgar Savisaar taking the position of the Minister of Internal Affairs, and 4 other ministerial positions (Social Affairs, Economy, Education and Transportation& Communications).
+It entered the coalition, Edgar Savisaar taking the position of the Minister of Internal Affairs, and four other ministerial positions (Social Affairs, Economy, Education and Transportation & Communications).
 After the "tape scandal" (secret taping of talks with other politicians) in which Savisaar was involved, the party was forced to go to opposition.
 A new party was formed by those who were disappointed by their leader's behaviour.
 Savisaar became the Chairman of the City Council of the capital city Tallinn.

-In 1996, CPE candidate Siiri Oviir ran for the presidency of Estonia.
+In 1996, Siiri Oviir ran for the presidency of Estonia.
 In the parliamentary elections of March 1999, the Centre Party, whose main slogan was progressive income tax, gained 23.4% of votes (the first result) and 28 seats in the Riigikogu.
-CPE members are active in its 26 branches – eight of them are active in Tallinn, 18 in towns and counties.
+Party members are active in its 26 branches – eight of them are active in Tallinn, 18 in towns and counties.
 The Centre Party became a member of the Alliance of Liberals and Democrats for Europe Party (then known as the European Liberal Democrat and Reform Party) at the organisation's July 2003 London Congress.
-The party also applied for the membership of the Liberal International (LI) in 2001, but the LI decided to reject the party's application in August 2001, as Savisaar's conduct was adjudged to 'not always conform to liberal principles'.
+The party also applied for the membership of the Liberal International (LI) in 2001, but the LI decided to reject the party's application in August 2001, as Savisaar's conduct was adjudged to "not always conform to liberal principles".

 In 2001, Kreitzberg unsuccessfully ran for the presidency of Estonia.
 Savisaar was the Mayor of Tallinn, the capital of Estonia, from 2001 to fall 2004, when he was forced to step down after a vote of no confidence.
 He was replaced by Tõnis Palts of Res Publica.
 In January 2002, the Centre Party and the Estonian Reform Party formed a new governmental coalition where Centre Party got 8 ministerial seats (Minister of Defense, Education, Social Affairs, Finances, Economy & Communications, Interior, Agriculture and Minister of integration and national minorities).
 The coalition stayed until the new elections in 2003, in which the party won 28 seats.
 Though the Centre Party won the greatest per cent of votes, it was in opposition until March 2005 when Juhan Parts' government collapsed.
 In 2003, the majority of the party's assembly did not support Estonia's joining the European Union (EU).
 Savisaar did not express clearly his position.
 A number of Centre Party members exited the party in autumn 2004, mostly due to objections with Savisaar's autocratic tendencies and the party's EU-sceptic stance, forming the Social Liberal group.
 Some of them joined the Social Democratic Party, others the Reform Party and others the People's Party.
 One of these MPs later rejoined the Centre Party.
 Since Estonia's accession to the EU, the party has largely revised its formerly EU-sceptic positions.